pharmpy/pharmpy/docs/iivsearch.rst

     res = run_iivsearch(model=start_model,
                         results=start_model_results,
-                        algorithm='td_brute_force',
+                        algorithm='top_down_exhaustive',
                         iiv_strategy='no_add',
                         rank_type='bic')

-The ``summary_tool`` table contains information such as which feature each model candidate has, the difference to the start model (in this case comparing BIC), and final ranking:
+The ``summary_tool`` table contains information such as which feature each model candidate has, the difference to the input model (in this case comparing BIC), and final ranking:

 .. pharmpy-execute::
     :hide-code: